5cover/psdc/docs/Done.md

 ## Disambiguate terms: comptime and constant

 Those mean the same thing, except constant is also a node.
 So rename all to comptime.

+## Make main program optional

+Empty programs have rights!

+Some languages (like Python or SQL) support NO-OP programs.

+So we should support it to.

+Remove the empty main program from comptime.psc.